iterative/dvc.org/content/docs/index.md

 # DVC Documentation

-Data Version Control, or DVC, is **a new type of experiment management software** built on top of the existing engineering toolset that you're already familiar with.
+Data Version Control, or DVC, is a data and ML experiments management tool that takes advantage of the existing engineering toolset that you're already familiar with (Git, CI/CD, etc.)

 ✅ Please join our [community](/community) or use the [support](/support)
 channels if you have any questions or need specific help.
 We are very responsive